Black Hole and Neutron Star Binary Mergers in Triple Systems: II. Merger Eccentricity and Spin-Orbit Misalignment: Three Approaches for Triple Evolution with Spin-Orbit coupling

 We consider a hierarchical triple system, composed of an inner BH binary of masses $m_1$, $m_2$ and a distant companion of mass $m_3$ that moves around the center of mass of the inner bodies.
 The reduced mass for the inner binary is $\mu\equiv m_1m_2/m_{12}$, with $m_{12}\equiv m_1+m_2$.
 Similarly, the outer binary has $\mu_\OUT\equiv(m_{12}m_3)/m_{123}$ with $m_{123}\equiv m_{12}+m_3$.
 The semi-major axes and eccentricities are denoted by $a$, $a_\OUT$ and $e$, $e_\OUT$, respectively.
 Therefore, the orbital angular momenta of two orbits are given by $\textbf{L}=\mathrm{L}\hat{\textbf{L}}=\mu\sqrt{G m_{12}a(1-e^2)}\,\hat{\textbf{L}}$ and $\textbf{L}_\OUT=\mathrm{L}_\OUT\hat{\textbf{L}}_\OUT=\mu_\OUT\sqrt{G m_{123}a_\OUT(1-e_\OUT^2)}\,\hat{\textbf{L}}_\OUT$.
 We define the mutual inclination between $\textbf{L}$ and $\textbf{L}_\OUT$ (inner and outer orbits) as $I$.

-To study the evolution of the inner binary under the influence of the tertiary companion, we use three approaches: the double-averaged, and single-averaged secular equations of motion, as well as the direct N-body integrations.
+To study the evolution of the inner binary under the influence of the tertiary companion, we use three approaches: the double-averaged (averaging over both the inner and outer orbits), and single-averaged (only averaging over the inner orbital period) secular equations of motion, as well as the direct N-body integrations [see Section 2.1 of \cite{Liu-ApJ} for details].
 In the orbital evolution, we include the contributions from the external companion that generate LK oscillations up to the octupole level of approximation, the post-Newtonian (PN) correction due to general relativity (GR), and the dissipation due to gravitational wave (GW) emission.

 The LK mechanism induces the oscillations in the eccentricity and mutual orbital inclination on the timescale \be t_\lk=\frac{1}{n}\frac{m_{12}}{m_3}\bigg(\frac{a_{\OUT,\eff}}{a}\bigg)^3, \ee where $n=(G m_{12}/a^3)^{1/2}$ is the mean motion of the inner binary, and $a_{\OUT,\eff}\equiv a_\OUT\sqrt{1-e^2_\OUT}$ is the effective outer binary separation.